statuser/AdvancedAnalytics/Loops.md

 ### Code Blocks

 Code blocks are related blocks of code that should be executed as a unit.
 They are commonly seen in the statements following an `if` statement, loop, or as a function body.
-Unlike many other languages, Python uses intendation to delineate a block of code.
+Unlike many other languages, Python uses indentation to delineate a block of code.
 Each block of code is indented, usually by 4 spaces, when the indentation changes, the block of code ends.
 Code block must be 1 or more lines long.

 ```python
 # This is the parent block of code